-For lesbians over 45 years old, the musical sweet spot is disco, 80s and classic rock.
+For lesbians over 45 years old, the musical sweet spot is disco, the, 80s and classic rock.
 Melissa Etheridge is another favorite.
 Some lesbians are also avid feminists, and therefore disdain music with misogynistic lyrics that belittle women as sex objects.
 DJs are wise to have a detailed conversation with couples about their musical tastes and boundaries.
 For example, I once had a lesbian client who was offended by some of the lyrics in Lady Gaga’s “Born This Way.”

-For younger same sex couples, musical tastes gravitate towards popular artists like David Guetta, Rihanna, Pitbull, as well as Latin, hip hop and reggae, and Motown/Soul influenced acts like Bruno Mars and Pharrell.
+For younger same-sex couples, musical tastes gravitate towards popular artists like David Guetta, Rihanna, Pitbull, as well as Latin, hip-hop and reggae, and Motown/Soul influenced acts like Bruno Mars and Pharrell.

 Regarding online advertising portals, are there any sites that have been effective for you?
 How about for print publications?